joshchang/joshchang.github.io/_pages/about.md

 I have been at the National Institutes of Health (NIH) in a collaborative effort to improve disability programs in the USA.
 [This American Life](http://www.thisamericanlife.org/radio-archives/episode/490/trends-with-benefits) has an excellent primer on the disability crisis.
-Additionally, I was a fellow in [Carson Chow's](https://irp.nih.gov/pi/carson-chow) lab at the [Laboratory of Biological Modeling](https://lbm.niddk.nih.gov) where I worked on some modeling projects and also some machine intelligence techniques.
+Additionally, I was a fellow in [Carson Chow's][carsonchow] lab at the [Laboratory of Biological Modeling](https://lbm.niddk.nih.gov) where I worked on some modeling projects and also some machine intelligence techniques.

 From 2012-2015, I was an NSF postdoctoral fellow at the [Mathematical Biosciences Institute (MBI).](http://mbi.osu.edu)